MethodAtlas

 EconometricaDOI: 10.2307/1913646

-Mundlak showed that the fixed effects estimator can be understood as an OLS regression that includes the group means of all time-varying regressors.
+Mundlak shows that the fixed effects estimator can be understood as an OLS regression that includes the group means of all time-varying regressors.
 This 'correlated random effects' interpretation bridges the fixed effects and random effects models and clarifies exactly what assumption is being relaxed.

 Wooldridge, J. M. (2010).
 Econometric Analysis of Cross Section and Panel Data.